zuozhenggh/learning-library/content-management-library/apex-integration/website/website.md

 * Change Site Security
 * Publish Site

-## Task 1: Import Site Template
+## **Task 1**: Import Site Template

 1. Navigate to **Developer** for side vertical menu

 	![Developer Menu](images/developer-menu.png)

-  *Note: If you are first user to visit Developer menu then you will get prompt to install sample site template.
-We recommend you to install it but it's not needed for this lab.*
+  >**Note**: If you are first user to visit Developer menu then you will get prompt to install sample site template.
+We recommend you to install it but it's not needed for this lab.

 2. Select **View All Template** as show in above image in the **Templates** block